RoadmapStudios/commercebird/README.md

 This plugin is certified by Zoho and is also available in the Zoho Marketplace.

+## How to install and test
+1. run `composer install` on root dir (first time only)
+2. Go to admin/assets and run `npm i && npm run dev`
+3. Go to wp-admin and activate plugin

+## How to build a zip
+1. run ./build.sh
+2. use .zip file as production version.

 ## Features:
 - Sync customers as contacts to Zoho
 - Sync products as items to Zoho